 Not exactly.
 As we mentioned above, the process of carbonization only softens “Classic” bamboo flooring (Vertical or Horizontal), by a negligible amount.
 With strand woven bamboo flooring, the carbonized color is the same hardness as the natural color because the raw materials are compressed to the same density, so there is no real difference between carbonized and natural strand bamboo floors when it comes to hardness.

 11. How do I maintain my bamboo flooring?

 If you learn to get into the habit of maintaining your new bamboo floors, you can keep them looking beautiful for years, even decades.
-Maintenance is quite easy and can be done so with a Swiffer or any type of dry mop.
-You’ll want to treat your bamboo floors similarly to hardwoods and don’t clean them with any excessive moisture.
-Should you have any spills you can clean those up with a lightly damp mop.
-Here is how we recommend you maintain your bamboo floors:
+Maintenance is quite easy and can be done so with a Swiffer or any type of lightly damp mop.
+You’ll want to treat your bamboo floors similarly to hardwoods and avoid leaving excessive moisture on the floor while cleaning.
+Here are some great tips on how to maintain your bamboo hardwoods:

-- Make sure you use doormats or rugs at entrances so you and guests can wipe dirt, sand, or grit off your shoes so it doesn’t get tracked inside where it can potentially damage your bamboo floors.
+- Use doormats or rugs at entrances so you and guests can wipe dirt, sand, or grit off your shoes so it doesn’t get tracked inside where it can potentially damage your floors.

 - Make sure to dry mop or vacuum with a soft accessory once a week (or as needed) to keep your bamboo floors free from dirt, sand and grit.

 - For spills or messy spots, simply use a soft damp cloth and gently rub the area.
-From time to time you can use a generic hardwood floor cleaner, but never use any harsh detergents, abrasive cleaners, or corrosive chemicals to clean your floors.
-Just make sure to never use steel wool or anything abrasive to scrub your bamboo floors.
+From time to time you can use a generic hardwood floor cleaner or a bamboo flooring cleaner, and avoid using harsh detergents, abrasive cleaners, or corrosive chemicals.
+Make sure to never use steel wool or anything abrasive to scrub your bamboo floors.

 - Use only colorfast and non-scratch carpeting or pads on your bamboo floor.